PGL50/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### The first part of the analysis was looking at the number of outcomes vs the launch month.
 Live outcomes were excluded.
-The data were summarized in a pivot table to Filter for Theater outcomes only.
-From the pivot table, a line chart was created to look at the relationship of the number of the 3 outcomes by their launch date.
+The data were summarized in a pivot table to filter for Theater outcomes only.
+From the pivot table, a line chart was created to look at the relationship of the number of the three outcomes by their launch date.

 ### Analysis of Outcomes Based on Launch Date
    ![OutcomeMonths](./resources/Theater_Outcomes_vs_Launch.png)